01.Shopping without walls

 What is geo-blocking?

-Restricting access to content based on geographic location is a popular strategy used by multinational tech giants so they can set different prices in different regions of the globe.
+Restricting access to content based on geographic location by using copyright and licensing restrictions is a popular strategy used by multinational tech giants so they can set different prices in different regions of the globe.
 The frustrating reality of geo-blocking is common for Australian consumers, who are often charged hefty mark-ups on products from companies such as Apple, Microsoft and Amazon, based on their IP address.

 While Amazon, Apple and Microsoft

 only to grant access to those with a

 address that identifies your computer).

 in June 2013 for a parliamentary